susanev/uw-stars-cse/readme.md

   I have had success using [grip](https://github.com/joeyespo/grip) to display in Chrome, and then print to pdf from Chrome.
 To install `grip` use `pip install grip`

 ## References
-Many of these materials are taken from, or inspired by the work of [Stuart Reges](https://homes.cs.washington.edu/~reges/) and [Marty Stepp](http://www.martystepp.com/) in their [Building Java Programs](http://www.buildingjavaprograms.com/) book and resources.
+Some of these materials are taken from, or inspired by the work of [Stuart Reges](https://homes.cs.washington.edu/~reges/) and [Marty Stepp](http://www.martystepp.com/) in their [Building Java Programs](http://www.buildingjavaprograms.com/) book and resources.